emard/ulx3s-misc/examples/dvi/README.md

 and sent to single-ended otputs as fake differential signal.
 It works on ULX3S with latest prjtrellis.

-For prjtrellis, compile it with:
+For prjtrellis, compile and program it with:

-    make
+    make clean; make program

 Same source can also be compiled with Lattice Diamond:

-    make -f makefile.diamond
+    make -f makefile.diamond; make -f makefile.diamond program

 # Flexible video modes